GuilhermeCampano/algorithms-practice/src/problem-solving-patterns/README.md

 Overall, this technique is a powerful tool in any programmer's toolkit, and can be especially useful when dealing with large data sets or performance-critical applications.

 Example: countUniqueValues.ts

+## Runner (Fast and Slow pointers) Pattern

+The Runner technique, also known as the Fast and Slow pointers technique, is a problem-solving strategy often used in linked list or array problems.
+This technique involves creating two pointers that move through the data structure at different speeds.

+This approach is particularly useful in several scenarios:

+1. **Detecting cycles**: If there's a cycle in the data structure, the fast pointer will eventually meet the slow pointer.
+If there's no cycle, the fast pointer will reach the end.

+2. **Finding the middle element**: The slow pointer moves one step at a time while the fast pointer moves two steps at a time.
+When the fast pointer reaches the end, the slow pointer will be at the middle.

+3. **Finding the start of a cycle**: After detecting a cycle, you can reset one pointer to the start of the data structure and move both pointers one step at a time.
+They will meet at the start of the cycle.

+4. **Finding the kth element from the end**: Move the fast pointer k steps ahead first, then move both pointers one step at a time.
+When the fast pointer reaches the end, the slow pointer will be k elements from the end.

 ## Sliding Window Pattern